RoboCupatHomeSim/translation-library-for-human-navi/README.md

 This project generate translation libraries using Visual Studio.
 The libraries are used by Human Navigation.

+This repository is not used because we put the redistributable libraries in the common-unity.
+It is just reference information.

 ## Prerequisites

 - Windows 10